 Training, Resources, and Other Requirements

-Church outreach staff and lay leadership will provide training and required supplies for ministry.
+Church Connections staff and lay leadership will provide training and required supplies for the ministry.